Kalvanin Kadhali (2006 film)

 Kalvanin Kadhali is a 2006 Indian Tamil-language romantic comedy film written and directed by newcomer Tamilvannan, and produced by Lakshman.
 The film stars S. J. Suryah and Nayanthara, with Shraddha Arya, Pyramid Natarajan, Vivek and Ganja Karuppu playing supporting roles.
 The soundtrack and film score were composed by Yuvan Shankar Raja.
 It is set in the backdrop of a playboy's tricks.
 The film was released on 17 February 2006.

 Plot

 Sathya is a casanova and pursues Tina.
 Later, he sets his sights on Haritha and manages to woo her.
 She starts loving him wholeheartedly, but he is not in favour of that.
 At one moment he falls for Haritha, but at the same time, she discovers his real character, and ends their relationship.
 The story is about how Sathya changes himself and earns her love back.

 Production

 The film is the directorial debut of Tamilvannan.
-It is notably, Suryah's first film as the hero, which was not directed by himself.
-The filming was held at Munnar and Kochi, while a song sequence was shot at AVM Studios, Chennai.
+It is, notably, Suryah's first film as the hero, which was not directed by himself.
+The film was launched at AVM Studios on 14 April 2005, and a song sequence was shot the same day there.
+The filming was also held at Munnar and Kochi.
 Sherin Shringar, Flora Saini and Namitha were initially approached for an item number; however Tejashri Khele was finally chosen.